OnFireByte/My_Profile/README.md

 # Experience
 1. Golang Backend Intership @ LINE MAN Wongnai
-  a.
-(May - July 2024): working on fleet team, doing stuff related to tech improvement, monitoring and tracing.
+    1. (May - July 2024): working on fleet team, doing stuff related to tech improvement, monitoring and tracing.
-  b.
-(May - July 2023): working on lm-search team, doing stuff related to BFF and data merger.
+    2. (May - July 2023): working on lm-search team, doing stuff related to BFF and data merger.
 ---

 ## Github Stat